Holding it all together comes at a cost.

 Learning to connect with my body helped me move from survival mode into something more sustainable.
 I began to understand how my own patterns of over-functioning were rooted in past experiences and nervous system wiring.

-Now, in private practice, I help high-achieving adults do the same: slow down, regulate, and build a life that actually feels good.
-I’ve created a business and lifestyle rooted in nervous system health, and it allows me to show up with presence—for my clients, my family, and myself.
+Now, in private practice, I help high-functioning adults do the same: slow down, regulate, and build a life that actually feels good.
+I’ve created a business and lifestyle rooted in nervous system health, and it allows me to show up with integrity for my clients, my family, and myself.

 Outside of work, you’ll find me walking in nature, moving my body, knitting something cozy, catching up on my favorite shows, or spending time with the people who ground me.